 Support for Teachers

-Where: Over or in person @ 32 Dundas Street, Downtown Dartmouth
+Where: in person @ 32 Dundas Street, Downtown Dartmouth or remotely over or

 For Whom: Teachers in Nova Scotia

 Facilitator: Maya Warnock

 Maya has worked with children with ADHD since 2002.
 She has a background in child development & psychology from Mount Saint Vincent University, school-age care from St. Lawrence College, Simply ADHD (ADHD Coaching course) and several courses for Working Memory training.
 She wrote the handbooks for the two Family School POP courses (Dr. Sam Goldstein, a world-renowned ADHD expert read them and wrote the foreword to them) and the Colouring Book for Kids with ADHD, their siblings and friends.
 She facilitates several support groups, Positive Strategies for Parents of 6-12 year olds and Family School POP (Preschool Over-Activity Program) for 3-6 year olds and their parents.
 She has been a Working Memory Coach since 2012.
 She is the president for Excalibur ADHD Association.
 Her aim is to improve the lives of people with ADHD.